mainamuriuki274/django-blog-app/README.md

     ```
 * Create a .env file to where you'll put the environment variables
     ```bash
-    touch .env
+    touch .e
     ```

 We Currently use the following env variables:
-    * DATABASE_URL - Used by [dj_database_url](https://github.com/kennethreitz/dj-database-url#url-schema) to connect to the database.
+    1. DATABASE_URL - Used by [dj_database_url](https://github.com/kennethreitz/dj-database-url#url-schema) to connect to the database.

-    * SECRET_KEY - String of random characters used to provide cryptographic signing for [Django](https://docs.djangoproject.com/en/2.1/ref/settings/#std:setting-SECRET_KEY) projects.
+    2. SECRET_KEY - String of random characters used to provide cryptographic signing for [Django](https://docs.djangoproject.com/en/2.1/ref/settings/#std:setting-SECRET_KEY) projects.

 ### Project setup
 #### Manual setup